 This section will cover some of the best discounts you can get on admission to this notable landmark.

-Admission to HMS Belfast is included for free or at a discount in most London tourist attraction discount passes.
+In the past, admission to HMS Belfast has been included for free or at a discount in most London tourist attraction discount passes.

 These passes can save you up to 55% off of the retail prices of many of London’s most popular attractions and tours such as the following: